Longwater1234/space-checkers/README.md

 [![Itch.io](https://img.shields.io/badge/Itch-%23FF0B34.svg?style=for-the-badge&logo=Itch.io&logoColor=white)](https://longwater1234.itch.io/spacecheckers)

 Offline & Online Multiplayer Checkers game in C++ built with SFML 2.6, imGui, Protobuf and ixWebsockets.
 With very minimal dependencies and a simple build process.
 All dependencies are auto-downloaded (as `.tar.gz`) and configured for you using [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake).
-The only dependency you need pre-installed on your OS is SFML 2.6.x (or newer).

 This game can connect securely to both Private and Public game servers.
 The backend server for Online Mode is written in Golang, and is [available on GitHub](https://github.com/Longwater1234/checkers-backend) which you can self-host!
 Download and Play the pre-built game from the itch.io link above.